serverless/serverless/README.md

 * Add on to the `site` to use the API Routes, after they are deployed
 * Write a JAWS CLI command to build and deploy site assets
 * Write more API examples
+* NPM Shrinkwrap
+* Models that work more efficiently with DyanmoDB

 ## Starring